HQSquantumsimulations/qoqo/roqoqo/README_roqoqo.md

 * An `EvaluatingBackend` trait defining a standard for interfacing from qoqo to hardware and simulators that can return measured values
 * A `Device` trait defining a standard to obtain connectivity information and a noise model for quantum computing devices
 * Serialize and deserialize support for `Circuit` and `QuantumProgram` via the serde crate.

+## Support

+This project has been partly supported by [PlanQK](https://planqk.de) and is partially supported by [QSolid](https://www.q-solid.de/) and [PhoQuant](https://www.quantentechnologien.de/forschung/foerderung/quantencomputer-demonstrationsaufbauten/phoquant.html).